Tomi-1997/CS-3rdYear/New Space/HAB/README.md

 # Long Range High Altitude Balloon

 ### Target
 To keep our launched unit airborne for as long as possible.
-What we did: <br>
+We did: <br>
-- State machine to assess situation
+- Created a state machine to assess situation
-- Regulate weight by pumping water
+- Regulated weight by pumping water
-- Log GPS info and calculate data integrity
+- Logged GPS info and calculated data integrity

 ### Payload